liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 navigator key `FormNavigatorConstants.FORM_NAVIGATOR_ID_COMPANY_SETTINGS` from method `getFormNavigatorId` and category key `FormNavigatorConstants.CATEGORY_KEY_COMPANY_SETTINGS_MISCELLANEOUS` from method `getCategoryKey`.
-And its method `getWebKey` returns *my-app* as its own key.
+The entry's method `getKey` returns *my-app* as its own key and method `getJspPath` maps the class to the entry's JSP by returning its JSP file path `/portal_settings/my_app.jsp`.

-This class's `include` method retrieves a boolean portlet preference variable `myAppFeatureEnabled` that specifies whether My App's feature is enabled for the portal.
+The entry's `include` method retrieves a boolean portlet preference variable `myAppFeatureEnabled` that specifies whether My App's feature is enabled for the portal.
 It then sets the preference's value as an attribute on the request.
 The Form Nav Portlet's language keys for the entry's name, input screen title, and input label are defined in its `src/main/content/Language.properties` file.
 The method `getLabel(Locale)` uses language key `my-app` to return the entry's localized label.
-And method `getJspPath` maps the class to the entry's JSP by returning its JSP file path `/portal_settings/my_app.jsp`.
-This entry implementation meets all of the framework's section entry requirements.
+In summary, the `MyAppCompanySettingsFormNavigatorEntry` class meets all of the Form Navigation framework's section entry requirements.

 There you have it!
 You learned all the parts of the Form Navigator framework and worked through all the steps to implement new categories and sections.
 To recap,